-Think about who you need to work with in Process Street and what they need to do in the platform.
+Think about who you need to work with in your Process Street organization and what they need to do in the platform.

 If you have a company organizational chart, you can use that as the framework for the types of users you have in your Process Street organization.
 For example:

-- Your managers could be Admins or Members with template editing permissions
+- Your managers could be Admins or Members with workflow editing permissions

-- Your team leaders could be Members with template editing permissions or with permission to run checklists for the rest of your team
+- Your team leaders could be Members with workflow editing permissions or with permission to run workflows for the rest of your team

-- Your team members can be those who don’t run checklists but just need to complete lots of daily tasks.
+- Your team members can be those who don’t run workflows but just need to complete lots of daily tasks.
 They can be Members with’ view own’ permissions

 - Your clients, freelancers or VA’s might be Guests